0xTamil/awesome-low-level/README.md

 - A small memory allocator

 Focus on understanding how your program interacts with memory, files, and the operating system.

-### Why it matters

-Projects reveal gaps that tutorials often hide.
-You will encounter real problems such as memory leaks, pointer bugs, invalid memory access, and file handling issues.
-Solving these problems helps you develop practical debugging and problem-solving skills.

 ---